-Comparing Hosted VoIP and Premises-based Phone Systems
+Comparing Premises-based and Cloud Phone Systems

 Deciding Between a Cloud-based and Premises-based Solution

 The first and most important aspect to consider is understanding which features are offered.
 Many hosted PBX providers don't offer the same features in their hosted product as they do for their premises-based solution.
 If critical business communications features like queues, IVRs and conferencing are missing, or cost extra, then the product may not be a viable solution.
-Digium's hosted PBX offering comes with all UC features included so you don't have to worry about lack of features when choosing a cloud solution.
+Digium's cloud phone system offering comes with all UC features included so you don't have to worry about lack of features when choosing a cloud solution.

 Hosted VoIP solutions have a low upfront cost and are typically charged as a monthly fee per user.
 Using VoIP with an on-site server has a higher cost upfront, but then no recurring monthly fee.
 Above a certain threshold it becomes more cost effective to purchase your own equipment than to pay a monthly fee.
 Hosted VoIP tends to be the most attractive for businesses with 5 to 15 employees.
-However, many large businesses with 100 or more users often choose a hosted phone system due to other advantages.
+However, many large businesses with 100 or more users often choose a cloud phone system due to other advantages.
 It is always best to speak with a knowledgable VoIP specialist who can help you weigh the unique aspects of your business to help you decide.

 Total Cost of Ownership (TCO)

 Consider your current technology infrastructure.
 Are you using a legacy system to connect your phones to the Public Switched Telephone Network (PSTN)?
 Legacy connections like Time Division Multiplexing (TDM) can be expensive.
-You could see a cost savings in switching to a VoIP trunk or by using a hosted VoIP provider.
+You could see a cost savings in switching to a VoIP trunk or by using a hosted PBX.
 To help you determine what these savings might look like and if it's worth the switch, use this online VoIP cost calculator to learn what your Return On Investment (ROI) savings will be.
 On the other hand, if you like to keep your existing TDM or POTS lines, then a premises-based solution with telephony interface cards will be the best way to go.

 Finally, consider how your business may grow in the coming year.
 If there is potential for rapid growth you will need to consider how this will impact your purchase.
 If going with a premises-based solution, you will likely want to purchase a larger appliance than is initially needed to accommodate growth.
-With hosted VoIP, new users can be added to the phone system as needed.
+With hosted VoIP, new users can be added to the cloud phone system as needed.
 A unique advantage of Digium's hosted UC solution is the fact that the same software is running on both the cloud version and the on-site, premises-based version.
 This allows for seamless integration.
 Users at the main office can be on a dedicated server running on the premises in your IT closet while users at the remote office have their phones connected to the cloud.
 By peering the cloud instance to the on-site server users will have a uniform experience regardless of which technology they are connected to.